icon of a person's head with a brain inside

 • Questions about various aspects of your background, such as developmental milestones, childhood, education, employment, living situation, relationships, religion, and traumatic events or abuse.

-In some cases, she may need to obtain additional information before she can provide a diagnosis.
-This may include blood tests, imaging, or referrals to medical specialists, such as a neurologist.
-It may also include a referral to a psychologist for the administration of formal psychological testing measures.
+In some cases, additional information may be needed before a diagnosis can be determined.
+This may include blood tests, imaging, or referrals to specialists, such as a neurologist or a psychologist.

-Once a diagnosis has been made, Dr. Holly Betterly will provide an overview of all of the available treatment options, which may include prescription medications, therapy, or lifestyle modifications.
-Together you will develop a treatment plan tailored to your goals and preferences.
+Once a diagnosis has been made, Dr. Holly Betterly will provide an overview of the available treatment options.
+These may include prescription medications, therapy, or lifestyle modifications.
+Together, you will develop a treatment plan that is tailored to your goals and preferences.

 calendar icon